python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_2e_operators.md

 Most people are familiar with these four operators: +, -, *, /

-In this exercise, you'll learn some other useful operators.
+In this exercise, you'll learn some other useful operators: //, %, **

 ```python3